sevenecks/lambda-moo-programming/tutorials/lambda-moo-steven-owens-guide.md

 I'm going to assume you have a basic familiarity with moo concepts, but just to be clear:

-### The Server and the Db

-You have the server and the database (colloquially "the db").
-The server is the foundation; it loads and runs the database, which defines the objects and their properties and verbs.
-Much of the code that makes the up the basic moo-ishness of things is implemented in the db, in moocode.

-**Note:** _Most people tend to associate the term "database" with a "relational database", and most relational database programs tend to keep most of their data in disk storage.
-The purely technical meaning of "database" is "an organized collection of information."
-LambdaMOO's database is not relational, it is an object database, and it is kept entirely in-memory.
-The only reason I'm pointing this out is to head off any chance of you confusing the moo database for a relational database._

 #### Objects, Verbs and Properties

 MOO consists of objects.